open-power/snap/hardware/README.md

 # Recommended directory structure

-You need to define the environment variable `FRAMEWORK_ROOT` pointing to your local workspace base.
+You need to define
+    the environment variable `FRAMEWORK_ROOT` pointing to your local workspace base

-A script that may be sourced in order to set up the required environment variables for a given `FRAMEWORK_ROOT` can be found here:
+In order to set up the required environment variables for a given `FRAMEWORK_ROOT` you may source the script `./donut_settings`:

-    ./setup/donut_settings
+    . ./donut_settings

 This script will define the following environment variables (if they are not already pre-defined differently):